wking/ccon/README.md

 file.
 The parent process continues running in the host namespace.
 When the child process exits, the host process collects its exit status and returns it to the caller.
-During an initial setup phase, the two processes pass messages on pipes to synchronize the container setup.
+During an initial setup phase, the two processes pass messages on a [Unix socket][unix.7] to synchronize the container setup.
 Here's an outline of the lifecycle:

 | Host process              | Container process           |
 | ------------------------- | --------------------------- |